 - come together and learn with and from each other about how to be better parents than those that they may have grown up with

 - heal with a potential to break the cycle of inter-generational trauma

-You are Not Alone is a 10-week educational program intended to support and begin to facilitate the healing process for masculine identified adults who have experienced the effects of trauma.
+You are Not Alone: Stage I Group is a 10-week educational program intended to support and begin to facilitate the healing process for masculine identified adults who have experienced the effects of trauma.
 Post Traumatic Stress Disorder (PTSD) can disrupt a person’s social, physical, mental, and emotional worlds leaving them in a state of heightened anxiety for years.
 PTSD affects one’s ability to cope with everyday stressors, to navigate relationships, and to care for themselves limiting their capacity to experience a true sense of life satisfaction.
 The group is designed to provide tools and to build skills to assist participants to: